zigbeer/zigbee-shepherd/README.md

 <a name="API_getSimpleDesc"></a>
 ### .getSimpleDesc()
-Returns simple descriptor of the endpoint.
+Returns the simple descriptor of the endpoint.

 **Arguments:**